AriFordsham/GHCWiki/cross-compilation.md

 ### Jan 2012: Gabor Greif

 - The [build stages](building/architecture/idiom/stages) page says that Template Haskell is disabled in stage1 compilers.
 This would mean that a cross-compiler is devoid of an important feature.
 Any tweak possible to fix this?
-- Did any of the TODOs and pending patches make it into the GHC 7.4/HEAD repositories?